yaonuma/Aerial_Cactus_Detection/README.md

 Analysis Summary:

 A simple 2DConvNet is created from scratch, achieving 98%+ accuracy.
+Transfer learning was not necessary for this simple dataset.